h4915577/java-senior-dev-refresher/Java8AndAbove.md

 9. How CompletableFuture is different from Future.
 Write code for Completable Future and how will you handle exceptions in it.

 10. 6.
 Asked to write service layer code using completable future.

+    7. Write code using streams to print the employee who works in Product Team and Is located in bangalore